oracle-livelabs/apex/scm-ai-agents/4-run-application/4-add-agent-run-application.md

 - Add the **Warehouse Operations Agent** to the **Operational Dashboard**

-- Run the application and test the end-to-end procurement process
+- Run the application and test the end-to-end warehouse operations process

 ## Task 1: Add the Agent to the Application